milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 * [Jekyll-mentions](//help.github.com/articles/mentions-on-github-pages) - provides support for @mentions within Jekyll posts and pages
 * [Jekyll-redirect-from](//help.github.com/articles/redirects-on-github-pages) - redirects visitors to an updated URL when Jekyll post or page filenames change.
 * [Jekyll-sitemap](//help.github.com/articles/sitemaps-for-github-pages) - adds a standards compliant sitemap for your GitHub Pages.
+* [Jekyll-feed](//github.com/jekyll/jekyll-feed) - generate an Atom (RSS-like) feed of your Jekyll posts.

 Add a list of enabled gems (plugins) to your site's `_config.yml` file, such as:

 {% highlight bash %}
 gems:
   - jekyll-mentions
   - jemoji
   - jekyll-redirect-from
   - jekyll-sitemap
+  - jekyll-feed
 {% endhighlight %}

 This is simple proccess to blog with Jekyll on GitHub Pages.
 You can learn more about Jekyll at [jekyllrb.com](http://jekyllrb.com/).